-Each numbered standard completes the sentence stem "Students will" Logical Reasoning The validity of a statement or argument can be determined using the models and language of first order logic.
+Logical Reasoning The validity of a statement or argument can be determined using the models and language of first order logic.
 1. Represent logic statements in words, with symbols, and in truth tables, including conditional, biconditional, converse, inverse, contrapositive, and quantified statements.
 2. Represent logic operations such as and , or , not , nor , and x or (exclusive or) in words, with symbols, and in truth tables.
 3. Use truth tables to solve application-based logic problems and determine the truth value of simple and compound statements including negations and implications. a.
 Determine whether statements are equivalent and construct equivalent statements.
 Example: Show that the contrapositive of a statement is its logical equivalent.
-4. Determine whether a logical argument is valid or invalid, using laws of logic such as the law of syllogism and the law of detachment. a.
+4. Determine whether a logical argument is valid or invalid, using laws of logic such as the law of syllogism and the law of detachment.a.
 Determine whether a logical argument is a tautology or a contradiction.
 5. Prove a statement indirectly by proving the contrapositive of the statement.

-Advanced Counting

-Complex counting problems can be solved efficiently using a variety of techniques.

-- 6. Use multiple representations and methods for counting objects and developing more efficient counting techniques.
-Note: Representations and methods may include tree diagrams, lists, manipulatives, overcounting methods, recursive patterns, and explicit formulas. - 7.
-Develop and use the Fundamental Counting Principle for counting independent and dependent events. - a.
+Advanced Counting Complex counting problems can be solved efficiently using a variety of techniques.
+6. Use multiple representations and methods for counting objects and developing more efficient counting techniques.
+Note: Representations and methods may include tree diagrams, lists, manipulatives, overcounting methods, recursive patterns, and explicit formulas.
+7. Develop and use the Fundamental Counting Principle for counting independent and dependent events. a.
 Use various counting models (including tree diagrams and lists) to identify the distinguishing factors of a context in which the Fundamental Counting Principle can be applied.
 Example: Apply the Fundamental Counting Principle in a context that can be represented by a tree diagram in which there are the same number of branches from each node at each level of the tree.
 8. Using application-based problems, develop formulas for permutations, combinations, and combinations with repetition and compare student-derived formulas to standard representations of the formulas.

-Example: If there are r objects chosen from n objects, then the number of permutations can be found by the product [n(n-1) ... (n-r)(n-r+1)] as compared to the standard formula n!/(n-r)!.

-- a.
-Identify differences between applications of combinations and permutations. - b.
+Example: If there are r objects chosen from n objects, then the number of permutations can be found by the product [n(n-1) (n-r)(n-r+1)] as compared to the standard formula n!/(n-r)!. a.
+Identify differences between applications of combinations and permutations. b.
 Using application-based problems, calculate the number of permutations of a set with n elements.
-Calculate the number of permutations of r elements taken from a set of n elements. - c.
-Using application-based problems, calculate the number of subsets of size r that can be chosen from a set of n elements, explaining this number as the number of combinations "n choose r." - d.
-Using application-based problems, calculate the number of combinations with repetitions of r elements from a set of n elements as "(n + r 1) choose r." - 9.
-Use various counting techniques to determine probabilities of events. - 10.
+Calculate the number of permutations of r elements taken from a set of n elements. c.
+Using application-based problems, calculate the number of subsets of size r that can be chosen from a set of n elements, explaining this number as the number of combinations with repetitions of r elements from a set of n elements, calculate the number of combinations of subsets of size r."
+9. Use various counting techniques to determine probabilities of events.10.
 Use the Pigeonhole Principle to solve counting problems.

-Recursion